core-wg/resource-directory/draft-ietf-core-resource-directory.md

           <t hangText="Etag:">The Etag option MUST be included to allow an RD to perform validation in the future.</t>
           <t hangText="Parameters:">
           	<list>
-          		<t hangText="End-point Name (n):">Name of the end-point, MUST be unique within this domain.
-If no end-point name is included, the RD SHOULD generate a unique name for the end-point.
-The maximum length of this parameter is 63 octets.</t>
-          		<t hangText="Node Identifier (id):">An optional unique identifier for the node hosting the end-point (e.g. a serial number, EUI-64, UUID or iNumber).</t>
           		<t hangText="Lifetime (lt):">Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
+ 				<t hangText="Host (h):">The host identifier or name of the registering node.
+The maximum length of this parameter is 63 octets.
+This parameter is combined with the Instance parameter (if any) to form the end-point name.
+If not included, the RD MUST generate a unique Host name on behalf of the node. </t>
+ 				<t hangText="Instance (ins):">The instance of the end-point on this host, if there are multiple.
+The maximum length of this parameter is 63 octets.</t>
+ 				<t hangText="Type (rt):">The semantic type of end-point.
+The maximum length of this parameter is 63 octets.</t>
           	</list>
           </t>
           <t hangText="Success:"> 2.01 "Created".
 The Location header of the new resource entry for the end-point could be e.g. in the form /{rd-base}/{end-point name}</t>